SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

 ## Intermediate example: Configure a notification

-The following example shows how to configure a notification that sends an email upon completion of the action to perform a log search in Sumo Logic core platform.
+The following example shows how to configure a notification that sends an email upon completion of an action to perform a log search in Sumo Logic core platform.

 1. Edit the Sumo Logic CIP resource:
    1. Click the **Configuration** button (gear icon) at the top of the UI.